Eldiyar0220/Simpler-flutter-tasks/README.md

 ![simpler-flutter-tasks-commands](images/hide_show_icon.gif)

-`Create your Custom Commands`
-`copy this json and add to your VsCode settings.json`
+`Copy this json and add to your VsCode settings.json`

 ```json
   "SimplerFlutterTasks.flutterCleanIcon": "show",